 The New South Wales Government has a responsibility to protect all NSW residents.

-In New South Wales we have experienced governments that are happy to trample all over our rights.
-We've seen them introduce laws that limit our basic rights and push through legislation without scrutiny regardless of whether they violate our human rights.
+In New South Wales we have seen governments introduce laws that limit our basic rights and push through legislation without adequate scrutiny regardless of whether the laws violate our human rights.

 The best way to protect against future governments who try to trample all over our rights is a Human Rights Act for New South Wales.